MicrosoftDocs/memdocs/memdocs/intune/fundamentals/review-logs-using-azure-monitor.md

 - M365-identity-device-management
 ---

-# Send Intune log data to Azure storage, Event Hubs, or log analytics
+# Send Intune log data to Azure Storage, Event Hubs, or Log Analytics

 Microsoft Intune includes built-in logs that provide information about your environment:

 - **Audit Logs** shows a record of activities that generate a change in Intune, including create, update (edit), delete, assign, and remote actions.
 - **Operational Logs** show details on users and devices that successfully (or failed) to enroll, and details on noncompliant devices.
 - **Device Compliance Organizational Logs** show an organizational report for device compliance in Intune, and details on noncompliant devices.
 - **IntuneDevices** show device inventory and status information for Intune enrolled and managed devices.

-These logs can also be sent to Azure Monitor services, including storage accounts, Event Hubs, and log analytics.
+These logs can also be sent to Azure Monitor services, including storage accounts, Event Hubs, and Log Analytics.
 Specifically, you can:

-- Archive Intune logs to an Azure storage account to keep the data, or archive for a set time.
+- Archive Intune logs to an Azure Storage account to keep the data, or archive for a set time.
 - Stream Intune logs to an Azure Event Hubs for analytics using popular Security Information and Event Management (SIEM) tools, such as Splunk and QRadar.
 - Integrate Intune logs with your own custom log solutions by streaming them to Event Hubs.
 - Send Intune logs to Log Analytics to enable rich visualizations, monitoring, and alerting on the connected data.